 - Saffron is best added during cooking to allow the maximum flavour to develop.

-- Only half a gram is usually needed to flavour most family size dishes
+- Use half a gram to flavour most family size dishes

-- Used to colour and flavour dishes such as paella and biryani, bread, cakes, fish, risotto, and bouillabaisse
+- It is used to colour and flavour dishes such as paella and biryani, bread, cakes, fish, risotto, and bouillabaisse

 1. What is a saffron thread?
 Saffron threads obtained from the stigmas of the flowering plant Crocus sativus.
 The crimson coloured stigmas are collected and dried to be used for seasoning and dye mainly.

 2. Is it OK to eat saffron threads?
 Consuming raw saffron threads can be dangerous.
 More than 5 gm is poisonous.
 However, you can take it in the form of saffron dietary supplements or cook it in hot water before use.

 3. Why are saffron threads so expensive?
 Crocus sativus, or saffron plant, flowers in the fall only.
 Each flower has only three stigmas.
 The yield is quite low, and the harvesting process requires a lot of labours.

 4. What does saffron threads taste like?
 Saffron threads have a sweet floral taste.
 The flavour of this queen spice is subtly earthy & grassy similar to honey.

 5. What do saffron threads look like?
 Saffron threads are deep red or crimson in colour.
 One end of the thread is thin yellow, while the other is flute-like.
 Real saffron threads are even in size and fine in quality.

 6. Where can I buy saffron threads?
 You can easily find saffron threads in the spices section at your nearest grocery store or simply order them online from our website.